iitrabhi/learning-arduino/lessons/3_stepper/readme.md

 I was trying to get the stepper code work but nothing was happening.
 Turns out one of the wire was defective.
 Lesson learned.
 Always check wire before using.

+The next thing is to learn how to make a circuit using battery and breadboard.

 ## References

 - https://docs.arduino.cc/learn/electronics/stepper-motors#unipolar-stepper-circuit-and-schematic